 If the sales occurred in the same week

-Sellers: We raise or lower the seller's Feedback score by a total of 1 point, based on the total number of positives and negatives left by the buyer.
+Sellers: We raise or lower the seller's Feedback score by a total of 1 point, based on the total number of positives and negatives.

-If the seller receives more negatives than positives from the same buyer in the same week, the seller's Feedback score is lowered by 1 point.
+If the seller receives more negatives than positives from the same buyer in the same week, we lower the seller's Feedback score by 1 point.

-If the seller receives more positives than negatives from the same buyer in the same week, the seller's Feedback score is raised by 1 point.
+If the seller receives more positives than negatives from the same buyer in the same week, we raise the seller's Feedback score by 1 point.

-If a seller receives the same number of negatives and positives from the same buyer in the same week, the sellers' Feedback score does not change.
+If a seller receives the same number of negatives and positives from the same buyer in the same week, we don't change the sellers' Feedback score.